Spring fishery workshops offer current research and information related to the status of the Great Lakes fishery.

-Michigan Sea Grant and Michigan State University Extension, in partnership with the Department of Natural Resources Fisheries Division, USGS Great Lakes Science Center, US Fish and Wildlife Service, and local fishery organizations annually host evening regional workshops to provide valuable information for anglers, charter captains, resource professionals, and interested community members.
+Michigan Sea Grant and Michigan State University Extension, in partnership with the Department of Natural Resources Fisheries Division, USGS Great Lakes Science Center, US Fish and Wildlife Service, and local fishery organizations annually offer evening regional workshops to provide valuable information for anglers, charter captains, resource professionals, and interested community members.

 Lake Huron Open Water Fishery Workshop

 Southern Lake Michigan Fishery Workshop

 Saginaw Bay Watershed Fishing Regulations Survey